namshi/namshi.github.com/source/_posts/2014-05-04-git-tips-and-tricks.markdown

 ### Our GIT flow

 Git is so powerful and flexible that at the beginning you feel kinda lost: *"How should I use it?"*  *"Should I use merge or rebase?"*  *"master, develop, release branches?"*
-And the you try to find the answer via google and you find the solution: ["GIT FLOW!"](http://nvie.com/posts/a-successful-git-branching-model/).
+And then you try to find the answer via google and you find the solution: ["GIT FLOW!"](http://nvie.com/posts/a-successful-git-branching-model/).

 > No, no, and again **NO!** (please say it loud).

-"Git flow" is one of the several way to use Git, but it's not a standard and it could not fit well in your current organisation/codebase/team flow.
+"Git flow" is one of the several ways to use git, but it's not a standard and it could not fit well in your current organisation/codebase/team flow.

-You should embrace the power of Git, and find your tailor-made solution.
+You should embrace the power of git, and find your tailor-made solution.

 At Namshi we basically have two main branches: master and develop.

 On master you exactly have what's running on production, while develop is our development branch (surprisingly)

 When we pick a task we usually create a branch from develop.
 Once we are done with a task we rebase our feature branch from develop, in order to be sure that the new code works and doesn't break anything before being merged on develop.
-Then we open a pull request(PR) on Github.
+Then we open a pull request (PR) on Github.
 Once the PR is reviewed and approved it gets merged in the develop branch.
 There is (still) a lot of discussion (and flames) about using the rebase command, because basically it rewrites the current commits history.
 It's true that potentially you can screw your codebase, but we are still safe because you can still rely on your teammates local repositories and